craftslab/ging/README.md

 ## Introduction

-*ging* is a pipeline orchestration for CI/CD written in Go.
+*ging* is a pipeline orchestrator for CI/CD written in Go.